Frequently Asked Questions

 Multiplayer FAQ

-You’ll be able to team up together in campaign co-op, competitive, and sandbox modes.
+You will be able to team up in campaign co-op, competitive and sandbox modes.

-Multiplayer will work for the entire campaign, but no plans for the DLCs at the moment.
+Multiplayer will work for the entire campaign, but there are no plans for the DLCs at the moment.

 There are currently no plans to support it in multiplayer.

-Yes!
-Teardown will offer tools for the community to create custom multiplayer mods.
+Yes, Teardown offer tools for the community to create custom multiplayer mods.

-Mods that include scripts won’t be automatically compatible.
-However, we will provide tools and documentation to help users adapt their mods for multiplayer.
+Mods that include scripts will not be automatically compatible.
+However, there are tools and documentation to help users adapt their mods for multiplayer.

 As of now, there are no plans for DLC compatibility with multiplayer, but this may change in the future.